Joskeiner/joskeiner/README.md

 - 🤓 &nbsp; Learning about Golang , Systems Design , docker ,server administration in Linux , c sharp and data base .

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- 🦾 &nbsp; Pursuing Web Development and play soccer ⚽️ as hobbies .